 Situations can change without warning and information needs arise quickly.
 Notifications on price changes, product availability, staff scheduling, or even weather events may need to be communicated fast.

 However, these may not affect everyone.
 By alerting all team members to information that may not concern or be relevant to them, you risk becoming the boy who cried wolf.
 Staff will learn to ignore your messages, and what you say gets lost in the ether.

 Targeting internal communications by the team, group or location increases relevance and readership.
 It’s the same philosophy as in the consumer world.
 If your message has meaning, it will be heard.

 The nature of virtual call centers is that managers can’t see their team working diligently in front of them.

-Working remotely, from home or satellite office, is a huge shift which increases employers’ need for reporting on staff behavior (or performance?).
+Working remotely, from home or satellite office, is a huge shift that increases employers’ need for reporting on staff behavior (or performance).
 Reporting on who’s read and interacted with communications.
 Identifying team members who aren’t compliant with process changes.
 Determining any knowledge gaps or training needs.

 Effective internal communications fills in the blanks for managers and allows them to nip any issues in the bud.
 Staff surveys can provide a lot of useful information, without distracting staff from customer calls or feeling too onerous.
 The results can then be exported for easy analysis and crafting steps for action.